Arrowtown Chinese Settlement: Notable people

-Ah Lum is a well known example of the Chinese miners who lived in the area, his store is a category 1 listed building through Heritage New Zealand Pouhere Taonga.
+Ah Lum is a well known example of the Chinese miners who lived in the area, and his store is a category 1 listed building by Heritage New Zealand.
+His store, one of few original huts in the settlement still standing, was initially built by gardener Wong Hop Lee circa 1883.
+Ah Lum acquired it in 1909, and worked there as a banker and shopkeeper until his death in 1925.